-By November of 1835, this young man is a mere four months away from the day of his murder . . . following is a brief timeline of some of his correspondence during what would be the final November of his life . . .
+By November of 1835, this young man is a mere four months away from the day of his murder . . . several communications during this time period (those written to, from and / or about him) can be read at . . .
+Sons of DeWitt Colony Texas.

 Another twenty years later . . . in November of 1855 . . . and reviewers of Leaves of Grass are declaring Walt WHITMAN's "own version of unrhymed, long-lined poetry" as "indecent, bold, curious, lawless, obscene" . . .
 WHITMAN (1819-1892) begins this collection of words as follows . . .

 I celebrate myself, and sing myself,About half-way through this self-published Poem of Walt Whitman (1856) this native of Rhode Island tells a tale of a land called Texas . . . from 1836 . . .

 For every atom belonging to me as good belongs to you. . . .

 Now I tell what I knew in Texas in my early youth;

 I tell not the fall of Alamo . . . .
 Not one escaped to tell the fall of Alamo,

 The hundred and fifty are dumb yet at Alamo.

 Hear now the tale of a jetblack sunrise,